Radical Pietism: Old Order River Brethren

-The Old Order River Brethren are an Anabaptist group in the Radical Pietistic tradition who are distinguished by their practice of plain dress and abstaining from what they see as worldly entertainment, such as the television set.
+The Old Order River Brethren are an Anabaptist group in the Radical Pietistic tradition who are distinguished by their practice of plain dress and abstaining from what they see as worldly entertainment, such as television sets.
 The Old Order River Brethren separated from other streams of the River Brethren (the Brethren in Christ and the United Zion Church) to herald the doctrines of nonresistance and nonconformity to the world; it is the most conservative in the River Brethren tradition.
 The River Brethren hold experience meetings, in which "members [are seen] testifying of God's work in their lives in bringing them to salvation and daily living."
-When a member has a conversion experience, he or she begins taking part in the experience meeting and then requests baptism.
+When members have a conversion experience, they begin to take part in the experience meeting and later request baptism.

 United Zion Church

 The United Zion Church is a Radical Pietist denomination in the Anabaptist, specifically River Brethren, tradition.
 It separated from the mainstem of the River Brethren due to its allowance of meetinghouses, rather than worshipping in homes.